pnguyen72/1712quiz/README.md

 All questions and answers are taken from Learning Hub practice quizzes (732 in total), but the front-end is homemade from scratch, with better UI/UX and more advanced features:

-- Has dark mode (thanks [Justin](https://github.com/JCardas))
+- Dark mode
-- Much faster to submit a quiz (1-2s on Learning Hub, versus instantaneous)
+- Much faster to submit a quiz (instantaneous, vs. 1-2s on Learning Hub)
-- Much faster to start a new quiz (several clicks on Learning Hub, versus 1)
+- Much faster to start a new quiz (one click, vs. several on Learning Hub)
 - Can combine multiple modules into one quiz
 - Can choose how many questions per quiz, up to the entire question bank
 - Unable to finish the quiz?
 Just submit, unanswered questions don't count.
 - Questions you've answered correctly won't appear in future quizzes.
 - The quiz page containing all questions and answers can be printed to pdf.
-- You can submit explanations for quiz questions, or learn from the explanations of your classmates.
-Currently 235 / 732 questions (~32%) have explanations.
+- Crowdsourced explanations for quiz questions.
+Currently 237 / 732 questions (~32%) have explanations.<br>
+  (It's not moderated, pls play nice 🙏)

 ## Images